MarkusEhrlinger/BellaBeat-in-SQL/README.md

 ![Overall activity per weekday](https://user-images.githubusercontent.com/132265260/235456033-1e7026d5-f82d-45a6-bdd6-7640b04da53f.png)

 I took AVG(calories) and AVG(TotalDistance) into the query to have a quick look on the relation.
-No surprises here, more steps -> more distance -> more calories So I stayed with the step counts.
+No surprises here, more steps -> more distance -> more calories, didn't want to waste time on these graphs, just quick and dirty check in a spreadsheet.
+So I stayed with the step counts.

 --------------------------------------------------------------------------------

 I asked myself, how can I create a sort of tier system for different levels of activity?